Exclusive: The NBA Player, the Congressman and the Epstein Files

 oh, yeah, I started as a fact checker.
 That was my first job as a real adult.

-you know, it's you and somewhere along that lineage is like LeBron's chosen one cover, but it says there, the best high school player in America, Mansfield's Tom McMillan.
+And somewhere along that that lineage is like LeBron's chosen one cover, but it says there, the best high school player in America, Mansfield's Tom McMillan.

 Do you remember what that time in your life was like?
 Well, of course.
 I mean, here I grew up in a very small town in Pennsylvania, and I'm playing a game in Scranton.

-this was a seminal moment because, you know, every kid. read Sports Illustrated back then.
+You know, this, this was a seminal moment because, you know, every kid read sports illustrated back then.
+It's a different sports illustrator than it is today but it was a

 Then he goes on to write, he stands at the top of his class academically and is the president of the student council, the first trombonist in the school band, a prize-winning orator, and perhaps the world's tallest altar boy, end quote, owing to the previous description that you gave.

-And then the recruiting visits, you are such an in-demand prospect that apparently West Virginia introduced you to Lyndon Johnson, like president Lyndon Baines Johnson.
+And then the recruiting visits, you are such an in-demand prospect that apparently West Virginia introduced you to Lyndon Johnson, like President Lyndon Baines Johnson.

 All true.
 You know, I remember the West Virginia.

-I was in 10th grade and Bucky Waters was the coach and he took, brought me down to Morgantown.
+I was in 10th grade and Bucky Waters was the coach, and he took, brought me down to Morgantown.
 He's driving me around the campus.

-He said, well, would you like to meet the president?
+He said, Well, would you like to meet the president?
 I said, well, of course I'd like to meet the president of the university.
 He says, no, I mean the president of the United States.

-LBJ was flying into Morgantown Airport.
+And LBJ was flying into Morgantown Airport.
 I went out and I met him as he got off the plane.

-And I remember the first strong wave of bourbon that hit me in the face when I met.
+And I remember the first strong wave of bourbon that hit me in the face when I met

-pretty crazy.
+crazy.
 Well, you go on to Maryland and you playing for Lefty.

 Lefty Drazelle, this is one of the all-time great coaches.

-And then, by the way, I got to speed run run through some of this because you've just done so much in your life.
+And then, by the way, I got to speed run through some of this because you've just done so much in your life.
 You eventually end up at Munich in the 72 Olympics.

 That was you as well in this all-time famous piece of footage where it's the U.S., it's Russia, it's the gold medal game, and the ending needs to be played three times as we watch the footage of you guarding the infamous inbounds pass here.